BabylonJS/BabylonNative/Documentation/ExternalTexture.md

 This class also assumes that the native texture was created using the same graphics device used to create the Babylon::Device.
 Therefore, it is assumed that ```Babylon::Graphics::Device``` was created by providing a ```Babylon::Graphics::DeviceConfiguration``` structure with the appropriate Device.

-Only when ExternalTexture::AddToContext() is called that the following things will happen:
+The following things will happen once ExternalTexture::AddToContext() is called:

 -  Napi::Promise will be created, since the actual creation of the texture will happen over an entire frame.
 - During BeforeRender a bgfx texture will be created.